Litschel/actin-fragmentation-model/README.md

 # actin-fragmentation-model
-PDE-based simulation of actin polymerization, oxidation, fragmentation, and diffusion used in the paper "3D printing cytoskeletal networks: ROS-induced filament severing leads to surge in actin polymerization".
+This repository contains the compiled Java application used to run the actin–ROS simulation described in the manuscript.
+The program implements the PDE model of actin polymerization, oxidation, filament severing, fragmentation, and diffusion.

+Files included:
+actin_frag_simulator.jar
+README.txt

+Running the program
+The .jar file runs on its own and opens a graphical user interface.
+No input files are needed.